someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ### Environment Setup

-We are going to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to keep the project isolated from the rest of the system.
-(This is not strictly necessary, but is good practice to keep your system clean and avoid conflicts with other projects.)
+**We are going to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to keep the project isolated from the rest of the system.** (This is not strictly necessary, but is good practice to keep your system clean and avoid conflicts with other projects.)

 1. Create a new project directory to store source code and the virtual environment.

    <Tabs groupId="operating-system">
    <TabItem value="linux" label="Linux/macOS">

-   In the Terminal, create a new directory for your project, create a new virtual environment and activate it by running the following commands:
+   In the Terminal app, create a new directory for your project, create a new virtual environment and activate it by running the following commands:

    ```bash
    $ mkdir ~/resoto-app        # create a new directory named resoto-app inside the home directory